ArthurChiao/arthurchiao.github.io/_posts/2022-09-28-trip-large-scale-cloud-native-networking-and-security-with-cilium-ebpf.md

 * `--cluster-id`/`--cluster-name`: avoid identity conflicts in multi-cluster scenarios;
 * `--labels=<labellist>` identity relavent labels
+* `--identity-allocation-mode` and kvstore benchmarking if kvstore mode is used

     We use `kvstore` mode, and **<mark>running kvstore (cilium etcd) on dedicated blade servers</mark>** for large clusters.

-* `--identity-allocation-mode` and kvstore benchmarking if kvstore mode is used
 * `--bpf-ct-*`
 * `--api-rate-limit`
 * Monitor aggregation options for reducing volume of observability data

 ### 2.3.5 Performance tuning

-Cilium includes many high performans options such as sockops and BPF host routing, and of course, all those features needs specific kernel versions support.
+Cilium includes many high performance options such as sockops and BPF host routing, and of course, all those features needs specific kernel versions support.

 * `--socops-enable`
 * `--bpf-lb-sock-hostns-only`
 * ...

-Besides, disable some debug level options are also necessary:
+Besides, **<mark>disable some debug level options</mark>** are also necessary:

 * `--disable-cnp-status-updates`
 * ...